-You can also find like-minded people on Expatica’s own forum in Switzerland, the Zurich Networking Group, or through Zurich Professional Networking Meetup group.
+You can also find like-minded people in the Zurich Networking Group or through Zurich Professional Networking Meetup group.
 There are lots of different groups on Meetup but if you don’t see a group that’s right for you, start your own.

 Applying for a job in Zurich

 For more detailed information, see Expatica’s guide to applying for a job in Switzerland.
-To get you started, here are some tips:
+To start you off, here are some tips:

-- Send in a comprehensive, professional-looking application dossier tailored to the specific job, containing your CV, a covering ‘motivational’ letter and copies of educational certificates and employment references.
-If applying online, make sure everything is attached logically and any files are clearly labelled.
+- Send in a comprehensive, professional-looking application dossier tailored to the specific job, containing your CV, a covering motivational letter, and copies of educational certificates and employment references.
+If applying online, attach everything logically and label files clearly.

-- Keep your CV to no more than two pages, with information laid out in reverse order, any gaps explained, and highlighting language ability/qualifications with internationally recognised levels.
+- Keep your CV to no more than two pages, with information laid out in reverse order, any gaps explained, and highlighting language ability/qualifications with internationally recognized levels.

 - Include a good, business-like photograph with your CV.